AL AHAD GROUP AL AHAD GROUP

 Why scope pages convert better

-Procurement teams usually trust contract-language pages because they match how scope review happens before a proposal is approved.
+Employer teams usually trust contract-language pages because they match how scope review happens before a proposal is approved.

-Why this page matters
+Why this service matters

 Most FM manpower confusion starts before award because the scope document is too broad.
 Cleaning and soft services contracts work better when tasks, zones, shifts, and reporting lines are written clearly enough for bidders to price the same thing.

-What a useful scope page should define
+What a useful scope service wording should define

 Roles and tasks